fireheart17/OrderBook/README.md

    - **Depth**: Calculates and returns the total quantity of orders at a given price level or better.
    Certainly!
 Here's an explanation of some key financial market terms:

+## Other Order Types

+- **Fill and Kill (FAK) Order**: FAK orders are immediately executed against resting orders.
+Any quantity that remains unfilled is cancelled.

+- **Fill or Kill (FOK) Order**: FOK orders are cancelled if not immediately filled for the total quantity at the specified price or better.

+- **Give Up**: An order to be given to another member firm in the clearing system, an allocation.
+An order executed by clearing firm A and given to clearing firm B where it will be cleared and processed.
+Give up order indicator is "GU" populated in the F-Ex field.

+- **Good Till Cancel (GTC) Order**: GTC orders remain open until they are completely executed or cancelled.

+- **Good Till Date (GTD) Order**: GTD orders expire either at a specified date or when the security expires.

+- **In Flight Mitigation (IFM)**: Customers who use the IFM Cancel/Replace functionality are able to mitigate in flight fills and prevent overfilling.

+- **Limit Order**: Limit orders allow customers to define the maximum price for buying a security or the minimum price for selling a security.
+  - **Buy Orders**: Executed at or below the limit price.
+  - **Sell Orders**: Executed at or above the limit price.

+- **Market Limit Order**: Market Limit orders are executed at the best available price on the opposite side of the market.
+If the order cannot be completely filled, the order becomes a Limit order and the remaining quantity rests on the order book at the fill price.
+If no market is available, the order is rejected.

+- **Market Order**: A Market order (with protection) has a protection range limiting the price at which an order can trade.
+Market orders (with protection) are assigned Protection Price Limits based upon pre-defined protection points and the best available price on the opposite side of the market.

+- **Minimum Quantity**: Minimum quantity of an order to be executed.
+This tag can be used in conjunction with FAK.

+- **Maximum Quantity Display**: Maximum quantity of an order to be shown in the order book to other customers at any given time.

+- **Route-Through**: Route-Through allows firms to submit orders for clients, as well as other clearing members for whom the firm is authorized to do business.
+This occurs by changing the firm within the SenderCompID to the one assigned to another firm.

+- **Stop Order**: A Stop order (with protection) has a protection range limiting the price at which an order can trade.
+When a Stop order (with protection) is triggered, it becomes a Limit order at the Protection Price Limit.

+- **Stop Limit Order**: Stop Limit orders are activated when an order's trigger price is traded in the market.
+The order is executed at all price levels between the trigger price and the limit price.
+For buy orders, the trigger price is lower than the best available price on the opposite side of the market.

 ### Financial Market Terms

 **Market makers** are firms or individuals that actively buy and sell securities, providing liquidity to the market.
 They play a crucial role in ensuring that there is always a counterparty for investors looking to buy or sell securities.
 Market makers profit from the bid-ask spread, which is the difference between the buying (bid) and selling (ask) prices of a security.